realdanielbyrne/N-BEATS-Lightning/readme.md

 The intuition behind the inclusion of this parameter is that the generic model as originally designed connects two layers of Linear fully conencted nodes, the first to find the parameters of an expansion polynomial function and the second to find the functions that best fit the forecast and backcast outputs of the block.
 However, linear layers without activations are not able to learn non-linear functions.
 This parameter allows the model to learn non-linear functions by applying the activation function to the linear functions found by the model in the last layer of each block.
 This is concsistent with the interpretable arcitecture since the basis functions are also non-linear, and so this feature allows the interpretable and generic models to be more similar.

+### Wavelet Basis Expansion Blocks

+This repository constains a number of experimental Wavelet Basis Expansion Blocks.
+Wavelet basis expansion is a mathematical technique used to represent signals or functions in terms of simpler, fixed building blocks called wavelets.
+Unlike Fourier transforms, which use sine and cosine functions as basis elements, wavelets can be localized in both time and frequency.
+This means they can represent both the frequency content of a signal and when these frequencies occur.
+This method is particularly useful for analyzing functions or signals that contain features at multiple scales.
+Wavelet basis expansion can be extremely useful in analyzing time series data for the very reason that time series often contain information at multiple scales.
+The multi-resolution analysis capability of wavelets is particularly suited to capturing the essence of time series data, which can have complex, hierarchical structures due to the presence of trends, seasonal effects, cycles, and irregular fluctuations.

+The Wavelet blocks avaiavlable in this repository are as follows:

+- HaarWavelet
+- DB2Wavelet
+- DB2AltWavelet
+- DB3Wavelet
+- DB3AltWavelet
+- DB4Wavelet
+- DB4AltWavelet
+- DB10Wavelet
+- DB10AltWavelet
+- DB20Wavelet
+- DB20AltWavelet
+- Coif1Wavelet
+- Coif1AltWavelet
+- Coif2Wavelet
+- Coif2AltWavelet
+- Coif3Wavelet
+- Coif10Wavelet
+- Symlet2Wavelet
+- Symlet2AltWavelet
+- Symlet3Wavelet
+- Symlet10Wavelet
+- Symlet20Wavelet